aliekins/The_Cursed_Labyrinth/docs/UserGuide.md

 ## Death and Refresh
 Death (HP = 0): The game restarts from the beginning (Biome 0).
 Refresh: Restarts only the current biome.
-Your inventory is restored to the baseline you had when you entered this biome.
+Your inventory is restored to the one you had when you entered this biome.

 ## Tips
-If E does not do anything, step a little closer to the object and try again.
+If E/Q does not do anything, step a little closer to the object and try again.
 If you drop an item and it seems lost, check around the dungeon again.
 Items important to solve the puzzle respawn when dropped at a wrong place.
 Do not try to tank traps, they are not your friends.